 Russian finance minister states national currencies free BRICS from Western pressure

-(MENAFN) Using national currencies in trade allows BRICS nations to reduce dependence on Western financial systems that could abruptly block transactions, Russian Finance Minister Anton Siluanov stated on Sunday.

-Speaking at the 17th BRICS summit in Rio de Janeiro, Siluanov emphasized that the bloc is moving toward more secure and autonomous financial practices, particularly after Western sanctions froze Russia’s dollar and euro reserves following the escalation of the Ukraine conflict in 2022.
+Using national currencies for trade allows BRICS nations to avoid pressure from Western financial systems, Russian Finance Minister Anton Siluanov said on Sunday.
+Speaking at the 17th BRICS summit in Rio de Janeiro, Siluanov noted that recent sanctions, such as the freezing of Russia’s dollar and euro reserves after the Ukraine conflict escalated in 2022, have accelerated efforts among BRICS members to reduce reliance on Western currencies.

-During a meeting of the New Development Bank (NDB) governors, Siluanov highlighted that Moscow is ready to propose tools that avoid Western financial infrastructure and the use of currencies from sanction-imposing countries.
-This would help protect the NDB from geopolitical risks, he said.
+Siluanov told RT that Russia is prepared to offer solutions to help minimize the risks of sanctions.
+These options were discussed during a meeting of the New Development Bank (NDB), which was created by BRICS in 2015 to meet the needs of developing economies.
+The mechanisms would exclude Western financial infrastructure and currencies from sanctioned countries, offering protection for the NDB against such risks, Siluanov explained.

-Siluanov noted that settling trade in national currencies has already shown to be effective and independent of Western banking institutions.
-He said payments are increasingly being routed through trusted banks with direct correspondent accounts, avoiding reliance on systems like SWIFT.
+He highlighted that conducting trade in national currencies has proven to be both stable and independent of Western institutions, which can suspend transactions without warning.
+Instead, BRICS nations are carrying out settlements through reliable banks with direct correspondent accounts, bypassing Western-controlled systems like SWIFT.

+Since 2022, when major Russian banks were disconnected from SWIFT, Moscow and its trade partners have worked to limit their exposure to Western financial systems by using alternative banking platforms and expanding the use of national currencies.

-After Russia was disconnected from SWIFT in 2022, it and its trade partners began adopting alternative transaction platforms and favoring local currencies.
-Siluanov pointed to Russia-China trade as an example, noting bilateral turnover reached $245 billion last year, with nearly all transactions conducted in rubles and yuan.
+Siluanov pointed to Russia’s trade with China as a prime example, noting that nearly all transactions are now completed in rubles and yuan, with bilateral trade reaching $245 billion last year.

-Founded in 2006, BRICS includes Brazil, Russia, India, China, and South Africa, with Egypt, Ethiopia, the UAE, and Indonesia joining more recently.
-Last year, the group introduced a new “partner country” status to accommodate rising interest from over 30 other nations.
+Founded in 2006, BRICS includes Brazil, Russia, India, China, and South Africa.
+More recently, Egypt, Ethiopia, the UAE, and Indonesia joined the group.
+At its 2024 summit in Kazan, Russia, BRICS introduced a new ‘partner country’ status to accommodate growing interest from over 30 nations.

-Speaking at the 17th BRICS summit in Rio de Janeiro, Siluanov emphasized that the bloc is moving toward more secure and autonomous financial practices, particularly after Western sanctions froze Russia’s dollar and euro reserves following the escalation of the Ukraine conflict in 2022.
+Using national currencies for trade allows BRICS nations to avoid pressure from Western financial systems, Russian Finance Minister Anton Siluanov said on Sunday.
+Speaking at the 17th BRICS summit in Rio de Janeiro, Siluanov noted that recent sanctions, such as the freezing of Russia’s dollar and euro reserves after the Ukraine conflict escalated in 2022, have accelerated efforts among BRICS members to reduce reliance on Western currencies.

-During a meeting of the New Development Bank (NDB) governors, Siluanov highlighted that Moscow is ready to propose tools that avoid Western financial infrastructure and the use of currencies from sanction-imposing countries.
-This would help protect the NDB from geopolitical risks, he said.
+Siluanov told RT that Russia is prepared to offer solutions to help minimize the risks of sanctions.
+These options were discussed during a meeting of the New Development Bank (NDB), which was created by BRICS in 2015 to meet the needs of developing economies.
+The mechanisms would exclude Western financial infrastructure and currencies from sanctioned countries, offering protection for the NDB against such risks, Siluanov explained.

-Siluanov noted that settling trade in national currencies has already shown to be effective and independent of Western banking institutions.
-He said payments are increasingly being routed through trusted banks with direct correspondent accounts, avoiding reliance on systems like SWIFT.
+He highlighted that conducting trade in national currencies has proven to be both stable and independent of Western institutions, which can suspend transactions without warning.
+Instead, BRICS nations are carrying out settlements through reliable banks with direct correspondent accounts, bypassing Western-controlled systems like SWIFT.

+Since 2022, when major Russian banks were disconnected from SWIFT, Moscow and its trade partners have worked to limit their exposure to Western financial systems by using alternative banking platforms and expanding the use of national currencies.

-After Russia was disconnected from SWIFT in 2022, it and its trade partners began adopting alternative transaction platforms and favoring local currencies.
-Siluanov pointed to Russia-China trade as an example, noting bilateral turnover reached $245 billion last year, with nearly all transactions conducted in rubles and yuan.
+Siluanov pointed to Russia’s trade with China as a prime example, noting that nearly all transactions are now completed in rubles and yuan, with bilateral trade reaching $245 billion last year.

-Founded in 2006, BRICS includes Brazil, Russia, India, China, and South Africa, with Egypt, Ethiopia, the UAE, and Indonesia joining more recently.
-Last year, the group introduced a new “partner country” status to accommodate rising interest from over 30 other nations.
+Founded in 2006, BRICS includes Brazil, Russia, India, China, and South Africa.
+More recently, Egypt, Ethiopia, the UAE, and Indonesia joined the group.
+At its 2024 summit in Kazan, Russia, BRICS introduced a new ‘partner country’ status to accommodate growing interest from over 30 nations.

 Legal Disclaimer: